 5. Consider Thread Locker for Stubborn Bolts

-If you have a particular bolt or two that consistently loosen despite repeated tightening, a small amount of thread-locking fluid can be a game-changer.
+If you have a particular bolt or two that consistently loosen despite repeated tightening, a small amount of thread-locking fluid can be a major upgrade.
 These chemical adhesives prevent fasteners from vibrating loose.

 Apply a small drop of removable thread locker (often blue in color, indicating it can be disassembled with hand tools) to the threads of the bolt before re-tightening it.
 Allow it to cure according to the product’s instructions.
 This creates a secure bond that resists loosening from vibrations, ensuring that your bench remains stable through countless workouts.